What is the Required Fieldwork Experience?

 No. Students with current or prior PH work experience cannot waive the RFE.

-Please contact Wendy Voet, Director of Community Engagement and Alumni Affairs for the MPH Program, at email@example.com or call at 215-573-3439.
+Please contact Sara Solomon, Deputy Director of the Center for Public Health Initiatives, at email@example.com or call at 215-573-3439.